Research & Publications

 Daryn H. David, PhD, is a licensed clinical psychologist, educator, and leadership development coach.
-At the Yale School of Medicine, Daryn is an Associate Research Scientist at the Child Study Center and serves as Associate Director for Leadership Development in the Offices of Academic & Professional Development (OAPD) and Diversity, Equity, & Inclusion (DEI).
+At the Yale School of Medicine, Daryn is an Assistant Professor at the Child Study Center and serves as Associate Director for Leadership Development in the Offices of Academic & Professional Development (OAPD) and Diversity, Equity, & Inclusion (ODEI).

 Through dynamic pedagogy, leadership development coaching, and innovative programming, Daryn leverages her expertise to help academics and health care providers actualize their fullest professional potential.
-She also promotes the broader educational mission of Yale University by coaching high-impact leaders through the Yale Greenberg World Fellowship.
+She further promotes the educational mission of Yale University by coaching high-impact global leaders through the Yale Greenberg World Fellowship.

 In addition to her work in academia, Daryn maintains a small psychotherapy and coaching practice devoted to supporting women professionals.

-Daryn holds a Bachelor of Arts (A.B.) degree in Social Studies from Harvard University and a Ph.D. in psychology from Yale University, where she also completed her predoctoral clinical internship and postdoctoral training.
+Daryn holds a Bachelor of Arts (AB) degree in Social Studies from Harvard University and a PhD in psychology from Yale University, where she also completed her predoctoral clinical internship and postdoctoral fellowship.

-In addition, Daryn completed an American Association for the Advancement of Science (AAAS) Science & Technology Policy fellowship at the National Institutes of Health, the Playing Big Facilitators Training with Tara Mohr, and the Blue Mesa Transformational Coaching Program and is a certified facilitator of the Zenger Folkman Extraordinary Leader, Advancing the Extraordinary Leader, and Extraordinary Performer workshops.
+Following her formal academic training, Daryn pursued an American Association for the Advancement of Science (AAAS) Science & Technology Policy fellowship at the National Institutes of Health.
+Additionally, she completed the Playing Big Facilitators Training with Tara Mohr and the Blue Mesa Transformational Coaching Program and is a certified facilitator of the Zenger Folkman Extraordinary Leader, Advancing the Extraordinary Leader, and Extraordinary Performer workshops.

 - Science and Technology Policy FellowNational Institutes of Health, Office of Behavioral and Social Sciences Research (2014)